olexandrmazur/Smart-Planner/README.md

 **🔧 How to launch project on local machine:**

 - You need to download folder profect or fork repository and open it on your IDE(eclipse/VS code/IDEA)
+- If you want to connect planner to the local database you have to change java class Database.java